erikkastelec/hass-WEM-Portal/info.md

 - `language (
   Optional)`: Defines preferred language.
 Use `en` for English translation or `de` for German. (defaults to en ( English))
 - `mode (Optional)`: Defines the mode of data fetching.
-Defaults to `both`, which queries website and api and provides all the available data.
-Option `web` gets only the data on the website, while option `api` gets only the data available through the mobile API.
+Defaults to `api`, which gets the data available through the mobile API.
+Option `web` gets only the data on the website, while option `both` queries website and api and provides all the available data from both sources.

 Add the following to your `configuration.yaml` file: